Tychobra/polished/README.md

 #### 1. Customize the Sign In / Register UI

 Companies often want to add their logos and branding to the sign in and register pages.
 With polished, you can easily customize these pages.
 Just pass your custom UI to the `sign_in_page_ui` argument of `secure_ui()`.
 You can find an example of a customized sign in and register UI in the "inst/examples/auth_custom" Shiny app that is shipped with `polished`.

+#### 2. Add custom tabs to the Polished Admin shinydashboard

+You can add custom tabs to the admin dashboard by passing the ui and server code to the `secure_ui()` and `secure_server()` functions.
+An example app with custom Admin tabs can be found in the "inst/examples/custom_admin_tabs".